mcmire/dotfiles/README.md

 ## Installation

+Clone this repo, then run:

+    git submodule update --init

-Run the install script:
+Now run the install script:

     script/install

-Then, run:

-    git submodule update --init

 ## How it works